wooorm/control-pictures/readme.md

 ## API

-This package exports the following identifier: `controlPictures`.
+This package exports the identifier `controlPictures`.
 There is no default export.

 ### `controlPictures(value?)`